Dr Charlotte Greenhalgh

 Charlotte’s book Aging in Twentieth-century Britain charts the determined efforts of ageing Britons to shape public understandings of old age in the modern era.
-Her current project uncovers popular responses to social science and investigates the intellectual contributions of everyday people to social surveys in the twentieth century.
+Her research also uncovers popular responses to social science and investigates the intellectual contributions of everyday people to social surveys in the twentieth century.

 Charlotte talked to Jess Clark for New Books in British Studies about uncovering the testimony of the aged, and what her book reveals about experiences of growing older and public attitudes towards old age across the twentieth century.

 Charlotte spoke with Kathryn Ryan for RNZ about the history of social surveys in Australia and New Zealand, including the people who went door-to-door, the details they exposed, and how local populations responded to questions about their everyday lives.

 Charlotte’s new project on the history of pregnancy takes pregnant women’s decision-making about work and family as its starting point to consider the history of gender in twentieth-century New Zealand and the evolving possibilities of women's lives.
 Along the way, her research asks and answers questions about the personal impact of medical and technical advances, the experiences and political leadership of Māori and migrant women, and the shifting status of women’s testimony over time.